gautamnegigithub/HR-Data-Analytics/README.md

 It enhanced my ability to translate data into business strategy and gave me a new perspective on the value of HR metrics.

 Looking for:

 Internship / Entry-Level Analyst Roles

-Freelance Projects in Power BI / Data Analysis
+Freelance Power BI Projects

+Let’s connect and grow together!

-Created & Presented by:
-Gautam Negi – Aspiring Data Analyst
+Created & Presented by: Gautam Negi – Aspiring Data Analyst 📍 Location: India 🔗 Let’s connect on LinkedIn
-Location: New Delhi, India
-Let’s connect on LinkedIn!